RED HOT ISSUES

 There are many questions and few answers.
 From taking a listing that was a grow house to a commercial business unable to get financing to finalize lease.
 Make sure you make good decisions about disclosure, know that financing from federal bank is not often an option, let client research code and neighborhood issues if they plan to grow or sell weed.

 There are a variety of types of houseboats, floating homes and barges in Washington State.
 They used to be listed on the MLS until an attorney at the MLS decided some were actually “vessels” and needed a vessel license.
-But, Linda and Kevin Bagley championed a bill (click to link) to amend the definitions in real estate license law to add floating homes and Floating on Water Residences to real estate brokerage services.
-This bill soon to become law so that floating home will be back on the MLS!
+The dept of licensing championed a bill (click to link) to amend the definitions in real estate license law to add floating homes and Floating on Water Residences (FLOWRS) to real estate brokerage services so they are back in the NWMLS.

 Really, are you hiding who you work for?